Eventuous/docs/content/docs/domain/aggregate.md

 To support state immutability, `AggregateState` is an abstract _record_, not class.
 Therefore, it supports immutability out of the box and supports `with` syntax to make state transitions easier.

 A record, which inherits from `AggregateState` needs to implement a single function called `When`.
 It gets an event as an argument and returns the new state instance.
+There are two ways to define how events mutate the state, described below.

+##### Using pattern matching

+Using pattern matching, you can define how events mutate the state with functions that return the new `AggregateState` instance.

 For example:

 ```csharp
 record BookingState : AggregateState<BookingState, BookingId> {